dragapult-xyz/py-banapass/readme.md

 2. Install the required Python modules by running `pip install -r requirements.txt` in the directory.
 3. Follow the [nfcpy setup tutorial](https://nfcpy.readthedocs.io/en/latest/topics/get-started.html).
 4. Replace the original `bngrw.dll` file in the game directory with the custom file provided.
+   - Use the version in the `release` folder unless you experience issues, in which case the `debug` version may be used
+   - The debug version may have different behavior, and may require additional libraries.

 ## Usage